kayg04/kayg.org/content/Updates/Resisting Craft V3.md

 - Craft has no transparency on what is and isn’t synced

 ![[craft-offline-sync.mp4]]
-- Calendar events do not sync offline even though calendars themselves work entirely offline.
+- Calendar events do not sync to craft when offline even though calendar events themselves work entirely offline.

   There is no easy way to show this, but you can try it yourself.
 Add an event while online and see it appear in Craft.
 Turn on flight mode, add another event and refresh Craft.
-The new calendar event has not been updated.
+The new calendar event does not show up in Craft.

 ## Am I just the wrong audience?

 I think so.

-Craft is an excellent document-making tool, one where you’d expect documents to live on their own, present them in the finest visual dressings, surprise your audience or one where you’d write by just turning on focus mode, forgetting everything else.
+Craft is an excellent document-making tool, one where you’d expect documents to live on their own, present them in the finest visual dressings, surprise your audience; a tool where you’d just write by turning on focus mode, forgetting everything else.

 For simple, narrow use cases like those, Craft shines brighter than my head.
 For anything more complex, a combination of another tool like Obsidian / Logseq / Capacities / Roam Research / AnyType / Tana for all the interlinking and Craft for the exquisite presentation feels best.